Can You Name Some Resource Rich But Economically Backward Regions

 4. The Middle East: Oil Wealth and Development Gaps

 The Middle East is home to some of the world's largest oil reserves.
-However, despite significant wealth, many countries in the region face development challenges, including:
+That said, despite significant wealth, many countries in the region face development challenges, including:

 • Dependence on Oil Revenues: Over-reliance on oil exports makes economies vulnerable to price volatility and hinders diversification.